Student Workers

 International students complete the W-4 forms during the hiring approval process through the International Employment Unit.
 Visit the International Employee Hiring Instructions for more information.

-New student workers will not complete the W-2 form or IRS Form 1095-C upon hiring; instead, these forms will be provided at the end of the working year for tax purposes.
+New student employees will not complete the W-2 form or IRS Form 1095-C upon hiring; instead, these forms will be provided at the end of the working year for tax purposes.
 However, new student employees should access the Tax Documents tab in their Employee Self Service portal upon hiring to consent to later receive these forms electronically.

 Students may occupy multiple jobs with the University provided that the cumulative total of working hours does not exceed the applicable (28/20) cap per week and the secondary hiring department has received approval from the primary hiring department prior to assigning work.